-Term Definition Distribution Network Operator (DNO) An electricity distributor that operates one of the 14 distribution services areas and in whose electricity distribution licence the requirements of Section B of the standard conditions of that licence have effect.
-Distribution Services Area The area specified by the Gas and Electricity Markets Authority within which each DNO must provide specified distribution services.
-Distribution System The system consisting (wholly or mainly) of electric lines owned or operated by an authorised distributor that is used for the distribution of electricity from: • Grid Supply Points or generation sets or other entry points to the points of delivery to: • Customers or Users or any transmission licensee in its capacity as operator of that licensee's transmission system or the Great Britain (GB) transmission system and includes any remote transmission assets (owned by a transmission licensee within England and Wales) that are operated by that authorised distributor and any electrical plant, electricity meters, and metering equipment owned or operated by it in connection with the distribution of electricity, but does not include any part of the GB transmission system.
-EHV Distribution Charging Methodology (EDCM) The EDCM used for calculating charges to Designated EHV Properties as required by standard licence condition 13B of the Electricity Distribution Licence.
-Electricity Distribution Licence The Electricity Distribution Licence granted or treated as granted pursuant to section 6(1) of the Electricity Act 1989.
-Electricity Distributor Any person who is authorised by an Electricity Distribution Licence to distribute electricity.
-Embedded LDNO This refers to an LDNO operating a Distribution System which is embedded within another Distribution System.
-Embedded Network An electricity Distribution System operated by an LDNO and embedded within another Distribution System.
-Engineering Recommendation P2/6 A document of the Energy Networks Association, which defines planning standards for security of supply and is referred to in standard licence condition 24 of the Electricity Distribution Licence.
+Term Definition 36 All Vattenfall Networks Limited Distribution Network Operator (DNO) distribution services area that operates one of the 14 as and in whose electricity uirements of Section B of the licence have effect.
+Distribution Services Area e Gas and Electricity Markets h DNO must provide specified Distribution System owned or operated by an autor the distribution of electri Grid Supply Points or points to the points of delivery to: Customers or Users of its capacity as of transmission system transmission system transmission assets licensee within Englar that are operated by that electrical plant, electricity mowned or operated by it in electricity mowned or operated by it in electricity moves are supplied to the distribution of electricity and the distribution of the distribution of the distribution of electricity and the distribution of the distribution of the distribution of electricity and the distribution of electricity and the distribution of the distribution of electricity and the distribution of electricity and the distribution of electricity and the distribution of the distribution of electricity and the distribution of electricity and the distribution of electricity and the distribution of the distribution of electricity and the electricity and or any transmission licensee in operator of that licensee's or the Great Britain (GB) and includes any remote (owned by a transmission EHV Distribution Charging Methodology (EDCM) ulating charges to Designated d by standard licence condition oution Licence.
+Electricity Distribution Licence • Licence granted or treated as 6(1) of the Electricity Act 1989.
+Electricity Distributor Any person who is authoris Licence to distribute electric ed by an Electricity Distribution city.
+Embedded Network An electricity Distribution S and embedded within anoth System operated by an LDNO ner Distribution System.
+Engineering Recommendation P2/6 defines planning standards Networks Association, which s for security of supply and is ce condition 24 of the Electricity